 We had front row seats to the good, the bad and the ugly.
 People’s lives are messy and complicated, (even in the church) and that was played out before us.

 The African proverb, ‘It takes a village to raise a child,’ can be uniquely seen in the church.
-The church is a community, a ‘spiritual village’.
-Meals are shared, homes opened, life stories told.
-I saw people caring.
-I got to be part of that.
+The church is a community, a ‘spiritual village.’
+As meals were shared, homes opened and life stories told, I saw people caring and I got to be part of that.

 Having a dad as a pastor meant I watched him engaging with people, not a building.
-His office, beyond his study, was a hospital ward, a prison cell, a stranger’s lounge.
+His office - beyond his study - was a hospital ward, a prison cell, a stranger’s lounge.
 He was building into people with bricks of the Gospel and God’s Truth.
-I saw God’s Word work in people’s lives and change and transform them.
+I saw God’s Word impact people’s lives; changing and transforming them.
 I saw the Gospel as a solution and Christ as hope.
-This filtered into our home and impacted my life.
-Dad’s job wasn’t ‘out there,’ it was ‘in house.’
+This filtered into our home and influenced my life.
+Dad’s job wasn’t just ‘out there,’ it was ‘in house.’

 My life was exposed to the world out there.